 - Sonic the Hedgehog:

 - Sonic the Hedgehog 1 was a fun platformer for the Genesis that featured the novel concept of rolling into a ball and smashing into enemies at high speeds.
-Unfortunately, the game required you to accelerate for lengthy periods before you were allowed to do this, and many of the levels were standard platforming affairs, not the rollercoaster-in-the-sky designs the series later became known for.
-The sequel added Sonic's best friend Tails, more varied bosses and enemies, better music, multiplayer, streamlined level design, Sonic's trademark Spindash ability and Super Sonic; which critics and the general public have not only praised as the best Sonic game in the franchise, but is also what some critics consider one of the best games ever.
+Unfortunately, the game required you to accelerate for lengthy periods before you were allowed to do this, and many of the levels were standard platforming affairs, with few of the rollercoaster-esque slope and loop designs the series later became known for.
+The sequel added Sonic's best friend Tails, more varied bosses and enemies, better music, multiplayer, streamlined level design, Sonic's trademark Spin Dash ability and Super Sonic; which critics and the general public have not only praised as the best Sonic game in the franchise, but is also what some critics consider one of the best games ever.

-- After a string of controversial games with varying degrees of quality and value, along came Sonic Colors, a game that surprisingly recieved critical acclaim.note The following game, Sonic Generations, took the gameplay from Colors and improved upon it while adding gameplay reminiscent of the classic Genesis games and taking players on a trip through Sonic's history.
+- After a string of controversial games with varying degrees of quality and value, along came Sonic Colors, a game that surprisingly received critical acclaim. note The following game, Sonic Generations, took the gameplay from Colors and improved upon it while adding gameplay reminiscent of the classic Genesis games and taking players on a trip through Sonic's history.